 The geography department has an enthusiastic and committed team of teachers who are all longstanding and dedicated members of the Balcarras team.
-Mrs Lambert Masters (Head of Department), Miss Hunt (Assistant Head), Miss Niblett (Head of Year in the Sixth form), Mrs Bull (D of E coordinator) and Mr Pearce (Website coordinator).
+Mrs Lambert Masters (Head of Department), Mrs Cullis (Assistant Head), Miss Niblett (Head of Selvey), Mrs Bull (D of E coordinator and Head of Careers) and Mr Pearce (Website coordinator).

 The department is dedicated to instilling a love of geography and in helping all pupils achieve their maximum potential whatever their stage of education.
 The department comprises of 4 dedicated teaching rooms all equipped with interactive whiteboards, projectors and Apple TV.
 Within these there is also a dedicated teaching room equipped with 20 computers for use within the department alongside specialised software packages and GIS and a class set of I pads.
 A range of resources are used to deliver the content across the key stages and we are proud of our above national average results in all key stages.